18 FREE Things to do in Melbourne with Kids

 Free Things to do in Melbourne with kids

 See below for our list of FREE things to do in Melbourne with kids.
+If you are looking for Christmas specific check out our post below:

 1. Royal Botanical Gardens – Children’s Garden